infracost/infracost/README.md

 ## Contributing

 We ❤️ contributions big or small.
 Please start by opening a thread in [GitHub Discussions](https://github.com/infracost/infracost/discussions) to discuss your idea before submitting a PR.
+A more detailed explanation of our approach is on our [contribution guide](CONTRIBUTING.md)

 <a href="https://github.com/infracost/infracost/graphs/contributors">
 <img src="https://contrib.rocks/image?repo=infracost/infracost" />